Kent Tonight investigates the scale of domestic abuse across the county.

 03:44The primary goal of my ex was to isolate me.

-03:47He couldn't have me.
+03:47He couldn't have me, no one could have me.

-03:59So your behavior changes overnight.
+03:58So your behaviour changes overnight.

 04:07While domestic abuse can happen to anyone, women and children are most vulnerable.